I'm a mature student, and Sunderland is my hometown; we have such a fabulous university here.

 I read about my chosen course on the University website and was really impressed with both student feedback and the facilities available.
 I graduated with an HNC in Health and Social Care in 2016 and had initially applied to study that subject at the University.
 However, while attending an open day, I realised that my interests lay in Criminology as I had been volunteering within a court setting and enjoyed assisting people going through the court process.
 I spoke with one of the academic staff about the Criminology degree and I changed courses there and then.
 I am so glad I did.

 The academic staff are passionate and knowledgeable about their subjects and this really shows in the efforts they make to help and guide students.
 The modules are challenging and interesting.
 I especially enjoyed learning about surveillance and social control and also about the Criminal Justice system and how it operates.
 Having the opportunity to visit a criminal court in session and write a report about the experience was really good.

-I believe students can really benefit from not only the academic side but the many opportunities that the University offers such as volunteering experience and so many clubs and societies to get involved with.
+I believe students can really benefit from not only the academic side but the many opportunities that the University offers, such as volunteering experiences and so many clubs and societies to get involved in.

 Published 25 July 2017